jehoiakimkingne/Stock-s-Volatility-Using-Time-Series/README.md

 # Stock-s-Volatility-Using-Time-Series
-A short example of the computation of the rolling stock's volatity of some companies of Euronext.

-- In this notebook, we will be using pandas time series tools to compute the volatility of some Euronext stocks on a given period.
-- 'Euronext_Equities_EU_2019-05-29.csv' is a file that gives some information on the stock price of some companies of Euronext on 2019-05-29.
+Here is an implementation of ARIMA to do forecasting.

+- I applied rolling forecast and ARIMA with rolling forecast to estimate the volatility of the stock price through time and it's price
-- We will use Quandl API to get information on each company stock in the past
+- Quandl API is used to get information on the company stock price